sidestream-tech/solhint-plugin-makerdao/README.md

 #### Use this package as a standalone cli tool

-1. Install [solhint](https://github.com/protofire/solhint) globaly via `npm i solhint -g`
+1. Install [solhint](https://github.com/protofire/solhint) globaly via `npm i -g solhint`
-2. Install this repository via `npm i -g https://github.com/sidestream-tech/solhint-plugin-makerdao`
+2. Install this repository via `npm i -g @sidestream/solhint-plugin-makerdao`
-3. Lint all solidity files in the current folder via `npx solhint-plugin-makerdao ./**/*.sol`
+4. Lint all solidity files in the current folder via `npx solhint-plugin-makerdao ./**/*.sol`

 #### Add this linter to existing project
-1. Install [solhint](https://github.com/protofire/solhint) via `npm i solhint --save-dev`
+1. Install [solhint](https://github.com/protofire/solhint) via `npm i --save-dev solhint`
-2. Install this repository via `npm i https://github.com/sidestream-tech/solhint-plugin-makerdao --save-dev`
+2. Install this repository via `npm i @sidestream/solhint-plugin-makerdao --save-dev`
 3. Create a new `.solhint.json` according to the [documentation](https://github.com/protofire/solhint#configuration) or use the one provided in this repository.
 4. Add `lint` script to the `package.json` with `solhint ./**/*.sol`
 5. Run `npm run lint` manually, in CI or [before every commit](https://www.npmjs.com/package/pre-commit)